 - How content, methodology and delivery of instruction will be modified from the general curriculum. - Student performance criteria that accurately and appropriately evidences the modification of the content of the performance or assessment. - Program Modifications and Supports for School Personnel.
-The Special Education teacher or the ARD Facilitator shall ensure that the student's IEP as developed by the ARD committee includes a statement of any needed program modifications or supports for campus and other Charter personnel that will be provided to enable the student: to advance appropriately toward attaining the annual goals in the student's IEP; to be involved in and make progress in the general education curriculum; to participate in extracurricular and other nonacademic activities; and to be educated and participate with other students with disabilities and non-disabled students.
+The Special Education teacher or the ARD Facilitator shall ensure that the student's IEP as developed by the ARD committee includes a statement of any needed program modifications or supports for campus and other Charter personnel that will be provided to enable the student: to advance appropriately toward attaining the annual goals in the student's IEP; to be involved in and make progress in the general education curriculum; to participate in extracurricular and

-34 C.F.R. §300.39(b)(3)(emphasis added)
+41 34 C.F.R. § 300.320; 34 C.F.R. § 300.38(b)(3)

-&lt;sup>42 34 C.F.R. §300.39(a)(1)
+42 34 C.F.R. §300.39(a)(1)